Access to benefits

 - We want to see a menu of financial compensation based on lost wages and the degree of disability of the Veteran.

 - Government must develop an outreach and communication strategy to ensure all Veterans and families are aware of available supports and services.

-- Government must establish a more rigorous case manager training program, and review case loads and resources required to ensure timely service delivery.
+- The backlog must become the top priority for VAC in the coming year.
+Government must establish a more rigorous case manager training program, and review case loads and resources required to ensure timely service delivery.

 - Ensure that all Veterans with service-related disabilities, and their families, be entitled to the same benefits and support as part of their rehabilitation program, whether they are former members of the Reserve Force or of the Regular Force.

-- VAC and DND need to coordinate the provision of a Veteran’s Identification card for all CAF Veterans and a Veteran’s Family Identification card to streamline services and support outreach.
+- VAC and DND need to coordinate the provision of a Veteran’s Family Identification card to streamline services and support outreach.